dasmith/IsisWorld/README.md

 GitHub does not appear to interpret Markdown's ~~strikethrough~~ operator, so here's the list of changes that have been made since the last version:

+  - creation of `IsisAttribute` with consistency checks.
+  - scenario files allow defaults to be specified as keyword arguments. `k = kitchen(width=10, height=7)`
   - objects can have "front" orientation that is used to place objects around a room, with their backs to the wall
   - checking for whether the goal state is met
   - migrating the `kitchen.isis` into an "scene initialization" section of the "scenario/" files.